 If you use other desktop environments and don’t want KDE apps appearing in the menus in those environments the menu editor has an option to appear only in KDE.
 Unfortunately this is for each individual app so a mass change is a lot of work.

+Rather than always opening applications from the menu you can create keyboard shortcuts.
+This is a handy option for applications you use regularly.
 Keyboard shortcuts can be added by going into the menu editor (see above) and selecting the advanced tab on the menu entry you want a shortcut for.
 Click on the shortcut box and press the desired keys.
 If the key combination is already in use you will have the option to replace or cancel (and try a different combo).

 If your shortcuts don’t work go to System Settings – Input Actions and check KMenuEdit is selected.
 It may appear to be greyed out but click on it and your shortcuts should be visible and selected.